erfannoury/Pitch-Annotator.Net/README.md

 (**_Note_**: focus shouldn't be on any of the list views.
 To change the focus, press `TAB`).

 ###To delete a line:
-Select a line from the list of lines and press `D` or delete using the `Delete Layer` button.
+Select a line from the list of lines and press `D`, `Delete`, or delete using the `Delete Layer` button.

 ###To draw a new line:
 Press and hold `Ctrl` to draw a new line